 The ADA recommends individuals with type 2 diabetes engage in at least 150 minutes of moderate-intensity aerobic activity per week, spread across at least 3 days.
 Additionally, including resistance training exercises twice a week is encouraged.
-Exercise can have numerous benefits for individuals with diabetes. including improved sensitivity, better glucose control, weight management, and cardiovascular health.
-However, the timing and intensity of exercise meals may require individual adjustments based on personal preferences and glucose response.
+Exercise can have numerous benefits for individuals with diabetes, including improved insulin sensitivity, better glucose control, weight management, and cardiovascular health.
+However, the timing and intensity of exercise mav require after meals individual adjustments based on personal preferences and glucose response.
 It is advisable to monitor blood glucose levels and consult with a healthcare professional or certified diabetes educator to determine the appropriate exercise plan.